swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 ## Introduction

-This proposal describes `Regex`'s rich Unicode support during regular expression matching, along with the character classes and options and that define that behavior.
+This proposal describes `Regex`'s rich Unicode support during regular expression matching, along with the character classes and options that define that behavior.

 ## Motivation